spantaleev/matrix-docker-ansible-deploy/docs/quick-start.md

 - **your own Matrix server** on a `matrix.example.com` server, which is configured to present itself as `example.com`
 - **your user account** like `@user:example.com` on the server
 - a **self-hosted Matrix client**, [Element Web](configuring-playbook-client-element-web.md) with the default subdomain at `element.example.com`
-- Matrix delegation, so that your `matrix.example.com` server (presenting itself as `example.com`) can join the Matrix Federation and will be to talk to any other server in the Matrix network
+- Matrix delegation, so that your `matrix.example.com` server (presenting itself as `example.com`) can join the Matrix Federation and communicate with any other server in the Matrix network

 Please remember to replace `example.com` with your own domain before running any commands.